The Confident Eater

 These habits can be affecting the way their body functions.

-Why chewing properly is critical for fussy eaters
+Why how you chew is critical for fussy eaters

 Why eating properly is critical for fussy eaters – Judith Yeabsley|Fussy Eating NZ, Mindful eating #WhyEatingProperlyisCriticalForFussyEaters, #WhyEatingProperlyisCriticalForPickyEaters, #TryNewFoods, #TheConfidentEater, #FussyEatingNZ, #HelpForFussyEating, #HelpForFussyEaters, #FussyEater, #FussyEating, #PickyEater, #PickyEating, #SupportForFussyEaters, #SupportForPickyEaters, #CreatingConfidentEaters, #TryNewFood #PickyEatingNZ #HelpForPickyEaters, #HelpForPickyEating, #RecipesPickyEatersWillEat, #RecipesFussyEatersWillEat, #WinnerWinnerIEatDinner, #Recipesforpickyeaters, #Foodforpickyeaters, #Wellington, #NZ, #JudithYeabsley, #BookForPickyEaters, #BookForFussyEaters, #ThePickyPack, #FunFoodsForPickyEaters, #FunFoodsForFussyEaters

-If our child is not chewing properly, it can also be a red flag that something is going wrong.
+If your child is not chewing properly, it can also be a red flag that something is going wrong.

-1. Saliva – our saliva is an important part of our overall digestive process.
+1. Saliva – your saliva is an important part of your overall digestive process.
 It contains digestive enzymes that begin the process of breaking down foods in the mouth.

-Without saliva we could be making it much harder o for the stomach to break down some foods.
-Proper digestion and therefore nutrient absorption starts with the saliva in our mouth.
+Without saliva you could be making it much harder for the stomach to break down some foods.
+Proper digestion and therefore nutrient absorption starts with the saliva in your mouth.

-When we chew properly enough saliva is released to break down the food into smaller particles meaning the stomach can metabolise it properly.
+When you chew properly enough saliva is released to break down the food into smaller particles meaning the stomach can metabolise it properly.

-It also means that the food gets lubricated so it puts less pressure on the esophagus tube on the way down and can slide comfortably down into the stomach for digestion.
+It also means that the food gets lubricated so it puts less pressure on the oesophagus tube on the way down and can slide comfortably into the stomach for digestion.

 Why eating properly is critical for fussy eaters – Judith Yeabsley|Fussy Eating NZ, eating #WhyEatingProperlyisCriticalForFussyEaters, #WhyEatingProperlyisCriticalForPickyEaters, #TryNewFoods, #TheConfidentEater, #FussyEatingNZ, #HelpForFussyEating, #HelpForFussyEaters, #FussyEater, #FussyEating, #PickyEater, #PickyEating, #SupportForFussyEaters, #SupportForPickyEaters, #CreatingConfidentEaters, #TryNewFood #PickyEatingNZ #HelpForPickyEaters, #HelpForPickyEating, #RecipesPickyEatersWillEat, #RecipesFussyEatersWillEat, #WinnerWinnerIEatDinner, #Recipesforpickyeaters, #Foodforpickyeaters, #Wellington, #NZ, #JudithYeabsley, #BookForPickyEaters, #BookForFussyEaters, #ThePickyPack, #FunFoodsForPickyEaters, #FunFoodsForFussyEaters